percona/everest-doc/docs/release-notes/Percona-Everest-1.1.0-(2024-08-02).md

 **Scenario 2**

-If the storage is in use by any schedule or backup the storage cannot be deleted.
+If the storage is already in use by any schedule or backup the storage cannot be deleted.

 First, ensure you have a fresh backup by creating another schedule or backup pointing to new valid storage.
 Then, delete all the old schedules and backups that use the duplicate storage.
 Once no schedules or backups use the storage, it can be deleted.